AniketDsing/DS1/README.md

-# Data Science Projects
+# Data Science Portfolio

-This repository contains scripts for data cleaning, analysis, ML models, and visualizations.
+Welcome to my Data Science Portfolio!
+This repository showcases my projects, analyses, and skills in data science.
+Here you will find various projects that demonstrate my ability to handle data, build models, and derive insights.

-## Folder Structure
+## Projects

-01_Data_Cleaning - Scripts to clean datasets
+Explore the `projects` folder to see the different data science projects I have worked on.

-02_Exploratory_Analysis - EDA scripts
+## Summary Notebook

-03_Machine_Learning - ML models
+The `summary_notebook.ipynb` contains a comprehensive overview of my work and key takeaways from my projects.

-04_Deep_Learning - Neural network models
+## Resume

-05_Visualization - Charts and plots
+A placeholder for my resume can be found in the `resume.pdf`.

-06_Datasets - Example datasets used
+Feel free to reach out with any questions or collaboration opportunities!